Ayush7614/ceph/doc/releases/nautilus.rst

 * The trimming logic in the monitor has been made dynamic, with the introduction of ``paxos_service_trim_max_multiplier``, a factor by which ``paxos_service_trim_max`` is multiplied to make trimming faster, when required.
-Setting it to 0 disables it and reverts to old behavior.
+Setting it to 0 disables the upper bound check for trimming and makes the monitors trim at the maximum rate.

 * A ``--max <n>`` option is available with the ``osd ok-to-stop`` command to provide up to N OSDs that can be stopped together without making PGs